marchantweb/nuxt-adaptive-teleport/README.md

 [![Nuxt][nuxt-src]][nuxt-href]

-`<AdaptiveTeleport>` is a variation of Vue's `<Teleport>` component that adapts to route changes in `<NuxtPage>`.
+`<AdaptiveTeleport>` works similarly to Vue's built-in `<Teleport>` component, but with the added benefit of being able to adapt to route changes, so it can persist children across pages without needing to re-mount them.

 It works by using a `watch` on the route, as well as a Mutation Observer on the CSS selector for the teleport target, to know when to "refresh" the teleport instance.

+The most common use case for this is for large, complex components that take a long time to mount, but that need to be within the page DOM of multiple pages.
+By using `<AdaptiveTeleport>`, you can ensure that the component is only mounted once, and is simply moved around the DOM you navigate between pages.

 - [Release Notes / Changelog](/CHANGELOG.md)